caeruleum00/caeruleum00/README.md

-Hi, I'm JUJE👋.
-I'm interested in DeepLearing and AutoDriving👀.
+I'm interested in DeepLearing and Data Analysis.
 < How to reach me >
 Email: caeruleum00@naver.com or nyoon27@gmail.com